nditech/noble-manager-readme/README.md

 * Build trust

 # My leadership compass
 I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the Institute.
 I intend to lead by setting the example.
-I will inspire through coaching, mentoring  and laying frameworks on helping my scrum team ship quality code more often.
+I will inspire through [coaching, mentoring](https://drive.google.com/drive/folders/16fcVOr5BMqT2V44Ry5VoFpaP5AitomnC)  and [laying frameworks](https://nditech.github.io/git-styleguide/) to helping my scrum team ship quality code more often.
 I will not ask you to do something that I’m not willing to do, or that I haven’t done before.
 My responsibility is you, your welfare, and your ability to execute upon the mission.
 By listening to your concerns and recognizing your achievements, I strive to make you a fulfilled, efficient, and productive member of our team.

 # Personal Idiosyncrasies
 I’m excited when teams fail fast, learn from their mistakes, course correct and share that knowledge with others.
 This builds an environment that does not fear risk-taking, develops ownership and autonomy in their work, and is collaborative at its core.